International Association of Innovation Professionals

 The International Association of Innovation Professionals (IAOIP) is a professional association for innovation professionals with 4,000 members in more than 100 countries as of 2021.
-IAOIP is also a certifying body for innovation professionals.

-US TAG for ISO TC 279

-IAOIP collaborates with ANSI on the U.S. Technical Advisory Group (TAG) for ISO TC 279 the technical committee of the International Organization for Standardization purposed with developing, maintaining and promoting standards in the fields of innovation management and development of the ISO 56000 series of standards.
+The International Association of Innovation Professionals (IAOIP) announced in August 2023 that it would merge with the Global Innovation Management Institute (GIMI) based in Cambridge, Massachusetts, United States.

 Journal

-The International Journal of Innovation Science is published by IAOIP.
+The International Journal of Innovation Science is published by GIMI-IAOIP.
 The journal has published articles on topics such as user innovation, role of diversity in innovation, and design theory.
 The journal is indexed in Scopus and Web of Science.